-- Water levels should stay relatively stable on the short term followed by a important decrease of water levels on the mid term mainly due to expected management of upstream control structures. - 2.
-Uncertainties on expected lowest water levels can be provided on demand.
+- 1. Increase of water levels on the short term due to forecasted precipitations.
+An important decrease of water levels is to be expected on the mid-term due to management of upstream control structures which will prioritize the formation of stable ice covers. - Uncertainties on expected lowest water levels can be provided on demand.